-WARNING: Moldavite is a powerful stone and its effects can be uncomfortable for some.
-Moldavite is available through Unearthed by request only.
+WARNING: Moldavite is a powerful stone and its effects can be uncomfortable for some; we do not recommend it for those new to crystals it's healing energy is high vibrational.
+Moldavite is available for purchase through our website.

 Most stones are deeply rooted in the elements found here on earth – water, earth or fire.
 Then, there’s deceptively forest green Moldavite, ethereally carved of extra-terrestrial fire and destined for purpose.
 A potently powerful stone that’s not for everyone, but if you’re looking to get weird, this could be the stone for you.